wsporto/typesql/README.md

+Obs.: This is a WIP experimental project.

+Typesql: Generate type safe code for **mysql** database.

 ## Example

-If you write the following query in `select-products.sql` file.
+Having the following query in `select-products.sql` file.
 ```sql
 SELECT
   id,